duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 -->

 #### Correctional offender Management Profiling for Alternative Sanctions (COMPAS)

+- Teachers can teach about COMPAS, which is a system used in the US

 See also: COMPAS is an software that is used by US courts to assign scores to predict the risk of a certain person commiting another crime.